 A high thermal conductivity ensures that the castings cool off rapidly; thus, reducing the molten metal’s potential to penetrate the mold’s surface.
 A low thermal expansion which is a crucial feature of foundry chrome sand allows for increased dimensional stability.
 Additionally, resin bonding systems and inorganic binders are used alongside chrome sand due to its basicity being closer to neutral.

-Green sand - and other types of - molds, on the small scale, have been produced via 3D printing methods(5) with high degrees of precision and success.
+Casting molds are often made in a traditional way, a box is placed over a shape for which a negative is required, sand is poured in and then the assembly may be heat treated.
+Green sand - and other types of - molds, on the small scale, have been produced via 3D printing methods(8) with high degrees of precision and success.
+3D printing has become a popular choice for laying down chrome sand based molds, with intricate detail available in short times(9).
 Lower quality chromite - such as that reclaimed from other industrial processes - does not have the same levels of thermomechanical robustness as freshly mined and milled chrome sand.
-It is likely that sintering will occur during the casting process if low quality chrome sand is used, thereby producing an inferior final product(6).
+It is likely that sintering will occur during the casting process if low quality chrome sand is used, thereby producing an inferior final product(10).

 Pigmentation Of Porcelain Tiles